lostechies/blog/_derickbailey/2012-02-06-3-stages-of-a-backbone-applications-startup.md

 ---
 Most Backbone application examples that you find on the web are very small and very simple.
 They tend to use a very simple idea of an application &#8220;init&#8221; method to start up a router and have the router kick off the real application code.
 I find this path to be very constraining, though.
 For the most basic of applications it works perfectly fine, but when you get in to anything of any real size and complexity, it becomes difficult to work with.

 My Backbone.Marionette add-on helps to alleviate this problem by introducing the idea of application initializer callbacks.
 I&#8217;ve talked about these before, and I use them quite extensively in my applications.
 It really helps to keep my code clean and separated.
-And I recently realized that there&#8217;s an unintended benefit to using initializers like this: explicitly identifying the different stages of starting an application.
+AndI recently realized that there&#8217;s an unintended benefit to using initializers like this: explicitly identifying the different stages of starting an application.

 ## The 3 Stages